 While Vegan products are easier to sort (they either include animal by-products or not), Cruelty-Free products are a little bit trickier, especially because there are many steps in the process of manufacturing a product.

-According to Cruelty-Free Kitty, a database that compiles Cruelty-Free brands, these are the criteria for a brand to be considered for certification:
+According to Cruelty-Free Kitty, a database of Cruelty-Free brands, these are the criteria to be considered for certification:

 - Finished Products: their finished products are not tested on animals by the company or any other company.